 Jennifer Carlson: [00:04:38.85] Thanks.
 And, you know, it’s great to see companies, not only in the last year, but for the last several years, start to recognize that their workforce needs to be more reflective of the general populace and that has opened the door to creating opportunities for people with non-traditional backgrounds to get into the sector.
 And so, we’re solving two problems at the hand of one.
 Apprenticeship helps create new talent but is also addressing a diversity gap.

-Jessica Miller-Merrell: [00:05:05.92] Apprenti is what is called an apprenticeship intermediary organization, or an AIO.
+Jessica Miller-Merrell: [00:05:05.92] Apprenti is what is called an apprenticeship intermediary.
 Can you talk a little bit about what that means?

 Jennifer Carlson: [00:05:15.85] Oh, government acronyms.
 Yes.
 So, our role is basically to facilitate the development of apprenticeship within companies where a company-focused product for companies to, to use to fulfill their needs.
 So, we bridge the access to prospective tech talent.
 We prequalify that talent to show that there’s high aptitude.
 So, it’s not about can you whiteboard and walk in the door with existing talent?
 It’s are you coming to the table with skills that we can train you into these roles and then solve for some other problems that companies have in terms of government compliance is not necessarily their strong suit or something that they want to be engaged in.
 So, we started just filling in, doing the work that companies wanted assistance with and in the process became the definition of an intermediary working on their behalf.